- FindLaw /

 Pennsylvanians have several options to register to vote.
 These options include registering:

-Deliver the Voter Registration Application to your county board of election’s office.
+- In Person: Deliver the Voter Registration Application to your county board of elections office

-You can register to vote online using the Pennsylvania accessible online form.
+- Online: Register to vote online using the Pennsylvania accessible online form

-Register at any Department of Transportation location while applying for your Pennsylvania driver’s license or permit.
+- At the DMV: Register at any Department of Transportation location while applying for your Pennsylvania driver’s license or permit (effective September 2023, Pennsylvania adopted “Automated Voter Registration” at all PennDOT centers)

-Request a mail-in ballot by sending your Voter Registration Application to your local county election office.
+- By Mail: Request a mail-in ballot by sending your Voter Registration Application to your local county election office

 You can check your voter registration status on the Pennsylvania Secretary of State website’s voter services section.

-Regardless of how you register to vote, you must register one week before the election.
-For online or mail-in voter registration, you must submit (postmark) your application by 5:00 pm one week before Election Day.
+Regardless of how you register to vote, you must register at least 15 days before the election.
+For online or mail-in voter registration, you must submit (postmark) your application by 5:00 pm 15 days before Election Day.

-By Mail: You can download and mail an Application for Absentee Ballot to your local county voter registration office.
+There are two ways to get an absentee ballot for voting in Pennsylvania.
+You can either request an absentee ballot online via the Online Absentee Application website or download and mail an Application for Absentee Ballot to your local county voter registration office.

 - Driver’s license